Luisinhoas/Causal-Inference-GP1-/README.md

 age2<-sqrt(age)
 cor(age,age2, use = "complete.obs") #0.9982253 (obviously)
-#Same as the previous exercise, we use complete.obs to aboid the Nas.
+#Same as the previous exercise, I use complete.obs to aboid the Nas.
 ```

 The correlation between every pair of variables doesn't seem very high.